 Lifelong learning has never been easier

-UdemyUdemy is a subscription based learning platform with courses uploaded and offered by individuals.
+UdemyUdemy is a subscription-based learning platform with courses uploaded and offered by individuals.
 The topics are numerous as is the quality of the content.
-Most, if not all, of the courses are paying and there's an system similar to Uber which results in prices being reduced at certain points.
-If you wait you can typically find a course being reduced down to about £11-£15.Make sure to read the reviews before you sign up for a course and watch a few of the preview videos to make sure you're comfortable with the speed of the presentation.
+Most, if not all, of the courses are paying and there's a system like Uber which results in prices being reduced at certain points.
+If you wait you can typically find a course being reduced to about £11-£15.Make sure to read the reviews before you sign up for a course and watch a few of the preview videos to make sure you're comfortable with the speed of the presentation.